 IES academic programs educate students in the growing fields of energy and environmental engineering.

-Those in their early and mid-level career will benefit from the purposeful mix of technical-based courses focused on the integration of energy resources with the non-technical content designed to provide tools for policy, management and decision making.
+Those in their early and mid-level career will benefit from the purposeful mix of technical-based courses focused on the integration of energy resources.
+Program non-technical content is designed to provide tools for policy, management and decision making.

 Students with an engineering degree are accepted directly into the program.
 Those with science or other engineering related fields may be admitted on a qualified status.
 Our program is available using on-line delivery methods for those who are location bound.

 The Institute also offers opportunities for both undergraduate and graduate students to become involved in a wide variety of research projects.
 To find out more about how to become involved, contact one of the Institute researchers or Faculty Affiliates.

 Explore Energy and Environmental Engineering Programs

 Visit our program finder to learn more about our degree program and admission requirements.